bunsn/boiler/README.md

 ## Statement Definitions

-A statement definition is a plain old JavaScript object and contains all the information needed to scrape a particular bank’s table of transactions.
+A statement definition is a JavaScript object literal which contains all the information needed to parse a particular bank’s table of transactions.
 The following properties are supported:

 ### `institution` {String}